The LeadersIn Maritime Law

-Marine salvage involves an emergency-response or cleanup response team that is geared at salvaging ships that have run aground or sunk completely.
-Salvage operations will differ depending on what type of ship is in distress, how severe the damage is, and what kind of weather conditions the crews are facing.
-Rather than crewmembers on the troubled vessel having to perform their own salvage operations, workers called "salvors" are employed for the job.
-Salvage teams can either be commissioned by the U.S. Coast Guard or outside companies.
+Salvage operations differ based on what type of ship is in distress, how severe the damage is, and current weather and sea conditions.
+Rather than crew members on the troubled vessel performing their own salvage operations, workers called "salvors" are hired.
+Salvage teams can be commissioned by the U.S. Coast Guard or by outside companies.

 When a vessel has sunk or become submerged, it may be possible to refloat it and tug it back to shore.
 This type of boat rescue is called an offshore salvage.
 This is one of the most dangerous types of salvage operations because salvors are exposed to the elements for extended periods of time while they are working to refloat the boat.
 Workers may have to put their efforts on hold under weather conditions wane to a safe level.
-Salvors also have to pay attention to tides, which means that they have a small window of time in which they can safely extract a vessel.
+Salvors also must pay attention to tides, which means that they have a small window of time in which they can safely extract a vessel.

 Removing a Wreck to Avoid Environmental Contamination

 A salvage crew may be commissioned to extract wreckage for many reasons.
 The boat may still be able to be repaired and used again, making the salvage a smart financial move.
-A crew may be asked to extract the remnants of wreckage because it is unsightly or it presents a danger to other vessels.
-Another extremely important reason why a wreckage will be extracted from the water is to reduce its environmental impact.
+A crew may be asked to extract the remnants of wreckage because it is unsightly, or it presents a danger to other vessels.

+Another extremely important reason why wreckage will be extracted from the water is to reduce its environmental impact.
 Ships, especially those that are transporting hazardous cargo such as chemicals and fuel, present a huge risk to the surrounding environment.
 In the event of an oil leak, the oil slick can endanger the ecosystem which can also have severe impacts for industry in the surrounding areas.
-The presence of hazardous chemicals also makes extraction more risky, since salvors are exposed to these potentially harmful materials.
+The presence of hazardous chemicals also makes extraction riskier, since salvors are exposed to these potentially harmful materials.

 • Please enter your first name.